-The WIC/Maternal and Child Health (MCH) division advocates for and serves high-risk lowincome families.
-Services available include WIC, Child Health, Infant Oral Health, Maternal Health, Immunization, and Head Start.
+The WIC/Maternal and Child Health (MCH) division advocates for and serves high-risk low-income families.
+Services available include WIC, Child Health, Child and Infant Oral Health, Maternal Health, Immunization, Child Care Consultation and Head Start.
 Programs are focused on provision of or access to preventive health services.
 High-risk families are assisted with locating and accessing health services based upon individual family resources and program eligibility.
 Successfully accessing these services promotes overall health and stability within the family.
 Healthy families contribute to a positive and thriving community.

-This division provides services through 21 staff employees, one contract employee, and several volunteers.
-These staff and volunteers include registered nurses, licensed dietitians, medical and dental students (supervised by University of Iowa staff pediatricians and dentists), a dental hygienist, a social worker, and clerical staff.
+This division provides services through 22 staff employees, one contract employee, and several volunteers.
+These staff and volunteers include registered nurses, licensed dietitians, medical and dental students (supervised by University of Iowa staff pediatricians and dentists), 2 dental hygienists, a social worker, and clerical staff.
 In addition to services provided at JCPH, WIC clinics are provided at the University of Iowa Hospitals and Clinics, and satellite clinics in Iowa and Washington Counties.
-Child Health and Immunization clinics are conducted at JCPH, Head Start Centers and other locations.
+Child Health and Immunization clinics are conducted at JCPH, Head Start Centers, Schools, and other locations.
+Care Coordination services are provided at Savannah Village in North Liberty.
 Staff is capable of providing multiple program services during single or combined program clinics.
 A key advantage of these programs being housed in the same division is easy referral from one to the other.
 Program services are provided on both a scheduled and walk-in basis Monday through Friday, with extended WIC services on Monday and Wednesday evenings and once a month on Saturday mornings.